Self-adjointness for the MIT bag model on an unbounded cone: Setting and the main results

-where the trace $u|_{\p\cC_\omg}$ is well defined as a function in the Sobolev space $H^{1/2}(\p\cC_\omg;\dC^4)$. \end{thm} \begin{remark} We conjecture that Theorem \ref{thm:main2} is true for all the values $\omega \in (0,\pi)$ of the aperture angle.
-In Appendix \ref{app:plots} we provide numerical evidence to support our conjecture, showing that for $\pi/2 < \omega < \pi$ all the eigenvalues of $\sfK_\omg$ escape the critical interval $[-\frac12,\frac12]$.
-This implies essential self-adjointness of $\sfD_\omg$ and the validity of \eqref{eq:domain.closure} for all $\omg\in(0,\pi)$. \end{remark} \begin{remark} In the literature, sometimes also the following operator $\sfD_\omg^{-}$ is called Dirac operator with MIT bag boundary conditions:
+\begin{remark} We conjecture that Theorem \ref{thm:main2} is true for all the values $\omega \in (0,\pi)$ of the aperture angle.
+In Appendix \ref{app:plots} we provide numerical evidence to support our conjecture, showing that for $\pi/2 < \omega < \pi$ all the eigenvalues of the spin-orbit operator $\sfK_\omg$ escape the critical interval $[-\frac12,\frac12]$.
+This implies essential self-adjointness of $\sfD_\omg$ and the validity of \eqref{eq:domain.closure} for all $\omg\in(0,\pi)$. \end{remark} \begin{remark} The operator $\sfK_\omg$ can be viewed as a Dirac-type operator on the manifold $\dS^2\cap\cC_\omg$.
+Geometric spectral bounds in the spirit of~\cite{HMZ01} can also be useful to show that there are no eigenvalues of $\sfK_\omg$ in the interval $[-\frac12,\frac12]$.
+This approach is also suitable to deal with general non-circular cones, for which separation of variables can not be used any more. \end{remark}

+\begin{remark} In the literature, sometimes also the following operator $\sfD_\omg^{-}$ is called Dirac operator with MIT bag boundary conditions:

 the difference between $\sfD_\omg$ and $\sfD_\omg^{-}$ standing in the minus sign in the boundary conditions of $\sfD_\omg^{-}$.
 The operator $\sfD_\omg^{-}$ is unitarily equivalent to $\sfD_\omg$ through the unitary and self-adjoint matrix